WHERE ARE WE GOING NEXT?

 Puglia, Italy Walking & Yoga Retreat

-Puglia delights with its Mediterranean culture, whitewashed villages, picturesque Trulli and wonderful farms immersed in a sea of olive trees.
-This is a land bathed by two seas and in the center of the Mediterranean that will enchant and captivate you.
+Walking through the Puglian countryside will delight all of your senses.
+You’ll be absorbed by the beauty of the whitewashed villages, picturesque Trulli and wonderful farms featuring a sea of olive trees.
+This is a land bathed by two seas and in the center of the Mediterranean whose beauty, food and people will enchant and captivate you.

 Food is an integral aspect of the lifestyle in Puglia.
 Enjoy long, relaxed dining experiences that showcase the Italian way of living and being.
-Awaken your senses with authentic flavors, fresh local produce, extra virgin olive oil, freshly baked focaccia bread and locally made wines, like minutolo and susumaniello.
+Each meal features authentic flavors, fresh local produce, extra virgin olive oil, freshly baked focaccia bread and locally made wines.

 Puglia is a region renowned for its delicious food, warm, inviting people, history and temperate climates.
 Come walk with us and see for yourself!